mikhdm/mikhdm.github.io/resume.md

 ## Summary

-Experienced Software Engineer with 9+ years in backend and full-stack development, specializing in building scalable distributed systems.
+Experienced Software Engineer with 9+ years in backend development, specializing in building scalable distributed systems.
 Strong expertise in Python and cloud environments (Docker, Kubernetes, AWS).
 A foundation in applied mathematics and ongoing studies at École 42 provide me with a solid base for tackling challenging engineering problems with both precision and creativity.